 The ceremony was amazing, as expected, with many intricate details (which the couple described in detail in their wedding program for the benefit of guests not familiar with these traditions).
 I've photographed quite a few Indian weddings, and while there are always similarities, they are never exactly the same.
 But with all the vividly colorful outfits and decor, and the cultural traditions that occur, these deeply spiritual ceremonies are all very enjoyable to capture.
 During the cocktail hour, the space was turned around for the reception, which as with all Indian weddings, was spectacularly fun!

 DJ Shivvy provided the entertainment and performed as MC as well.
 He did an awesome job keeping the dance floor packed, with a great mix of Indian and American dance music.
-If you're having an Indian wedding in New Orleans or the surrounding area, don't even bother looking around for a DJ... call Shivas, period.
+If you're having an Indian wedding in New Orleans or the surrounding area, don't even bother looking around for another DJ... just call Shivas, period.

 At the end of the night, the Pocket Aces Brass Band showed up and escorted the crowd through the French Quarter to Pat O'Briens, where the party was to continue.

 Location: 614 Canal Street, New Orleans, LA 70130.